|Established|| 00, 0000|

 The capital of Ontario is Toronto, which is also the largest city in Canada.
 Ottawa, the capital of Canada, is also located in Ontario and is the province's second-largest city.
 Other major communities include Mississauga, Hamilton, London, Brampton, Markham, Windsor, Kitchener, Vaughan, Kingston, Thunder Bay, St. Catharines, and Sudbury.

 The current Premier of the province is Hon.
-Dalton McGuinty, Liberal.
+Doug Ford, Progressive Conservative.
 The current Lieutenant Governor is Hon.
-David Onley.
+Elizabeth Dowdeswell.

 The province takes its name from Lake Ontario, which in turn is derived from the Iroquois word Skanadario, meaning "beautiful lake" or "sparkling water".